 If you haven’t noticed by now, I love making vases and planters.
-I’m sure I have way more than necessary at this point, but that won’t stop me from making a few more to add to my collection!
+I’m sure I have way more than necessary at this point.
+But that won’t stop me from making a few more to add to my collection!
 Ha!
-This DIY printable vinyl vase is a rehash of a previous tutorial where I used wall paper to make a patterned vase.
-But this time instead of being limited to what is already out there on the market in the peel and stick wallpaper arena, I am going to share how you can make your own vase using print able vinyl!
+This DIY printable vinyl vase is a rehash of a previous tutorial.
+In that one, I used wall paper to make a patterned vase.
+But this time I’m not limited to what is already out there in peel and stick wallpaper.
+I’m going to share how you can make your own vase using printable vinyl!

-That means you can customize this vase any way you like by going silly and printing out photos of your BFF for her birthday vase of flowers or putting your own pattern on a vase.
-I of course went with my go to grid pattern, but paired it with a pop of coral vinyl.
+That means you can customize this vase any way you like.
+Why not go silly and print out photos of your BFF for her birthday vase of flowers?
+Or put your own pattern on a vase.
+I went with my go-to grid pattern.
+But this time paired it with a pop of coral vinyl.
 The sky is the limit when it comes to this technique!

 Materials to make a DIY Printable Vinyl Vase:

 - Regular adhesive vinyl for the bottom portion (optional, but I like the contrast)

 - Printer and artwork

 - Cylinder glass or ceramic vase (this is key because you need the vase to be a true cylinder shape so that the vinyl fits perfectly)